 So, there has to be that break.
 There has to be that transition from the unwanted behavior to the appropriate behavior.
 So by putting your cat on the ground and having them go over to the cat tree, that's that break between the bad behavior or the inappropriate behavior, to the appropriate behavior, instead of just, oh, you got up on the countertop, here let me bring you over here to get a treat, because they're going to be like, oh, okay, every time I go up on the countertop, I get a treat.

 Marci: Right.
 Exactly.
-So, and that's what we call operant conditioning.
-So classical conditioning is association between like a clicker and a reward.
-So basically the click becomes the reward in essence.
+So, that's what we call operant conditioning.
+So classical conditioning is the association between like a clicker and a reward.
+So, basically, the click becomes the reward in essence.
 I mean, even though the cat knows they're going to get a treat, it's still a reinforcer.